Space CLI: Manage Flashcards with AI in Your Terminal

 --front "How does eventual consistency differ from strong consistency?" \

---back "Eventual: all replicas converge to the same state eventually.
+--back "Eventual: all replicas converge eventually.
 Strong: every read returns the latest write.
 Trade-off: latency vs. consistency (CAP theorem)."

 Why AI plus flashcards works